SoftUni-Internal/interactive-content/EN/06-JPQL-And-Auto-Mapping-Objects/01-Java-Persistence-Query-Language.md

 ```

 1. The DELETE clause plus the entity by choice and an alias
-2. The filtration for the batch DELETE.
+2. The filtration for the batch DELETE

 ## JOIN